World University Games 2025

 While general queries can be submitted to SSI (via info@studentsport.ie) performance students hoping to compete at a FISU WUGs are encouraged to first contact their sport’s NGB Performance Director.

-As FISU’s national university sports federation Student Sport Ireland registers all Irish student athletes for the WUGs.
+As FISU’s national university sports federation SSI registers all Irish student athletes for the WUGs.
 We expect that Irish performance student athletes will compete in 5 or more sports at the WUGs.
-For the latest information please click on the World University Games photo above.
+For the latest information please click on the World University Games portal above.

-Contact your Sports Office to ask how you can be nominated to represent your HEI on the SSI Student Commission.
+Contact your Sports Office to ask how you can be nominated to represent your HEI as an SSI Student Ambassador.

-The commission is a network of student sports leaders from across SSI’s 23 affiliated HEI and is an opportunity for the student body (via their student representative) to input and influence SSI and its work.
+The SSI Student Ambassadors are a network of student sports leaders from across SSI’s 22 affiliated HEI and is an opportunity for the student body (via their student representative) to input and influence SSI and its work.
 The network also offers the student sports leaders the opportunity to meet and get to know, learn from, and share information with their peers from across the island.

 The aim of the programme is to build a female student coach support system to enable the student to develop and reach their coaching potential, to increase the number and visibility of female coaches in student sport, and create female role models to inspire and encourage other female students to become a coach.